First Brazilian Republic: War

-Developments under the Old Republic
+Decline and fall of the Old Republic, 1922-1930

 In the early twentieth century, demographic changes and structural shifts in the economy threatened the primacy of the agrarian oligarchies.
 Under the Old Republic, the growth of the urban middle sectors, though slowed by dependency and entrenched oligarchy, was eventually strong enough to propel the middle class into the forefront of Brazilian political life.
 In time, growing trade, commerce, and industry in São Paulo undermined the domination of the republic's politics by the landed gentries of that state (dominated by the coffee industry) and Minas Gerais, dominated by dairy interests, known then by observers as the politics of café com leite; 'coffee with milk'.